Eustachius De Lannoy: Nedumkotta

 De Lannoy built the Nedumkotta, a line of fortifications in the North of the Kingdom, known as the Travancore Lines.
 This fortification proved immensely useful in defending the kingdom against the attacks of Tipu Sultan and other marauders.

-The Wall was well-fortified and garrisoned.
+The wall was well-fortified and garrisoned.
 It had mounds, underground tunnels, barracks, arsenals and supply depots.
 It was a great stoppage to any invader coming from the north.
 It was erased by Tipu Sultan in an act of revenge for having been defeated in his attempt to subdue Travancore in 1789.
 It had a length of 40 km and extended from the sea near Vypeen Island to the Western ghats.
 Just before returning to Mysore after his failed attempt, he spent six days to demolish the lines which he called the 'Contemptible Wall'.
 He had sworn to demolish it earlier after his failed attempt to breach it on 28 December 1789, and lost 2000 soldiers in that single night, due to the spirited defence by the Cadres, for the loss of just a few soldiers of Travancore.

 Many other forts like the Vattakottai Fort facing the sea near Kanyakumari, the hill-forts of Savakkotta, and the Marunnu Kotta (Ammunition fort) near Padmanabhapuram were built under De Lannoy's supervision.

-De Lannoy is also credited with the erection of some other small forts and tunnels.
+De Lannoy is also credited with the construction of some other small forts and tunnels in the region.

 Padmanabhapuram fort

-The palace fort of Padmanabhapuram was constructed for to save the palace and for the safety of the king who lived in the Padmanabhapuram palace.
+The palace fort of Padmanabhapuram was constructed to protect the palace and for the safety of the king who lived in the Padmanabhapuram palace.
 The fort has an area of 187 acres.
-The Padmanabhapuram fort was built with mud originally was disassembled and reconstructed with granite rocks.
+The Padmanabhapuram fort was originally built with mud, then disassembled and reconstructed with granite rocks.
 The height of the walls varies from 15 feet to 24 feet according to the inclination of the ground.
 The thickness of the fort wall was 35 feet.